deflax/wiregate/mail.md

 The connected device follows the remote network policy for the routed traffic and DNS requests.

 For Linux you may use the wg-rapid script `sudo cp linux/wg-rapid /usr/local/bin`.
-Then copy either profile.conf file or the profile_alltraffic.conf version of it as /etc/wireguard/office.conf and start with `wg-rapid office` Please not that the linux script has built-in capability to switch between preselected routes, so it doesn't matter which one of them you choose to copy in this case.
+Then copy either profile.conf file or the profile_alltraffic.conf version of it as /etc/wireguard/office.conf and start with `wg-rapid office` Please note that the linux script has built-in capability to switch between preselected routes, so it doesn't matter which one of them you choose to copy in this case.

-Using a VPN client is somewhat platform and infrastructure specific, you may always contact #team-sysops for further assistance.